ummel/fusionData/README.md

 spatial data files is quite relaxed.
 The function `compileSpatial()` automatically detects and compiles all files in `/geo-processed` ending with "\_processed.rds".
-As long as a processed spatial data file has the necessary suffix – and meets the two requirements above – it will be compiled into the `geo_predictors.fst` file.
+As long as a processed spatial data file has the necessary suffix – and meets the two hard requirements mentioned above – it will be compiled into the `geo_predictors.fst` file.

 Whenever a processed .rds file is added or updated, it is necessary to run `compileSpatial()` to update the `geo_predictors.fst` file.

 The `geo_predictors.fst` file contains all variables and vintages across available spatial datasets, aggregated to PUMA-level in preparation for merging with survey microdata.
 The structure of this file is unusual, but it is not intended to be worked with directly.
-It is designed to allow the `prepare()` function (demonstrated below) to efficiently read the necessary data from disk when it merges spatial variables for particular donor and recipient surveys.
+It is designed to allow the `assemble()` function (demonstrated below) to efficiently read the necessary data from disk when it merges spatial variables for particular donor and recipient surveys.

-Consequently, unless a user is actively adding or editing processed spatial data, the only “geo files” that are strictly necessary for the fusion process are `geo_predictors.rds` and `geo_concordance.rds`, both of which can be obtained by calling `getGeoProcessed(dataset = "essential")`.
+Consequently, unless a user is actively adding or editing processed spatial data, the only “geo files” that are strictly necessary for the fusion process are `geo_predictors.fst` and `geo_concordance.fst`, both of which can be obtained by calling `getGeoProcessed(dataset = "essential")`.